Out & About

 Fishing

 The River Tweed provides excellent fishing all year round with salmon, brown trout and grayling all fished in the area.
 Useful sites include Fish Pal Tweed and Tweed Guide.
+Permits can be bought in the High Street.
+Family friendly options available as well.

 Golf